Nutrition:

 • Do not feed your dog old foods that you would not eat!
 Dogs can get sick from Yellow Squash- a general favorite here!spoiled foods.
 Other foods to avoid feeding are (but not limited to) onions, peanuts, grapes, chocolates, pork, spices, cooked meat bones, cooked poultry bones, apple cores, and cherries.

 • Have you ever considered feeding a Raw diet, BARF diet, or SARF diet?
-With a bit of knowledge and background on the owner's parts, these natural diets can provide adequate nutrition.
-There is a little controversy about all-natural diets, and it is not common in the sporting dog world, so please do your research on canine anatomy/function, canine nutrition, specific diets, etc. before considering switching.
+With a bit of knowledge and background on the owner's parts, these natural diets can be very beneficial.
+Keep in mind there is no "best" diet because what works for one may not work for another.
 There are many articles online and books published on the subject.

 • Always have fresh, easily-accessible water, and keep it cool in summer and warm in winter.
 Hydration is the most important factor in your dog's life.